SiddharthSaravanan/SiddharthSaravanan.github.io/_pages/workexp.md

 **Teaching Assistant, CS F222** : August - December 2020<br />
 · I was a teaching assistant for the course CS F222, Discrete Structures for Computer Science, at BITS Pilani K K Birla Goa Campus.
-I conducted a few tutorial sessions on the topics of prepositional logic and graph theory.
+I conducted a few tutorial sessions on the topics of propositional logic and graph theory.

 **Teaching Assistant, BITS F320** : Ongoing<br />